Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae

-The localisation of R1 and R2 in a dwarf host galaxy with high specific star-formation rate~\citep{Chatterjee2017,Tendulkar2017} suggested a connection between FRBs and SLSN progenitors \citep{Perley2016}, as also previously pointed out by~\citet{Murase2016}.
-Modeling the quasi-steady nebular emission is therefore important to constrain the FRB source properties as the radio emission can be significantly absorbed in the MWN and SN ejecta at early times $t_{\rm age} \lesssim {\rm few\, yrs}$.
-SSA in the magnetized nebula and free-free absorption in the SN ejecta are the primary processes that can suppress the low-energy synchrotron flux for SNe progenitors with large ejecta mass and/or explosion energy.
-To this end, we compute the radio SEDs and light curves for synchrotron emission from the magnetized nebula using the code developed by~\citet{Murase2015}.
-We included the inverse Compton and synchrotron emission processes to solve the kinetic equations (see equation~\ref{kin_eqs}) to account for electromagnetic cascades in electron-positron pairs with the photons available from the magnetized nebula.
+The localisation of FRBs 20121102A and 20190520B in dwarf host galaxies with high specific star-formation rates~\citep{Chatterjee2017,Tendulkar2017} suggested a connection between FRBs and SLSN progenitors \citep{Perley2016}, as also previously pointed out by~\citet{Murase2016}.
+Modeling the quasi-steady nebular emission is therefore important to constrain the FRB source properties, as the radio emission can be significantly absorbed in the MWN and SN ejecta at early times ($t_{\rm age} \lesssim {\rm few\, yrs}$).
+SSA in the magnetized nebula and free-free absorption in the SN ejecta are the primary processes that can suppress the low-energy synchrotron flux, particularly for SNe progenitors with large ejecta mass and/or explosion energy.